-MSP-PC is consumer directed, meaning eligible applicants can choose their own service provider.
-This can be a friend or relative, excluding spouses and legal guardians, as long as the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services, and willing to accept the Medicaid approved hourly rate for care (estimated at $10.50 - $15.50 / hour).
+MSP-PC is consumer directed, meaning eligible applicants can choose their own service providers.
+This can be a friend or relative, excluding spouses and legal guardians, given the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services, and willing to accept the Medicaid approved hourly rate for care (estimated at $10.75 - $15.75 / hour).

-In order to be eligible for MSP-PC, there are eligibility criteria related to one’s functional need and their financial need.
+In order to be eligible for MSP-PC, there are eligibility criteria related to one’s functional and financial need.